 (1) A trigger point is a hyperexcitable area of the body, where the application of a stimulus will provoke pain to a greater degree than in the surrounding area.
 The purpose of a trigger-point injection is to treat not only the symptom but also the cause through the injection of a single substance (e.g., a local anesthetic) or a mixture of substances (e.g., a corticosteroid with a local anesthetic) directly into the affected body part in order to alleviate inflammation and pain.
 Payment may be made for a trigger-point injection only if the following criteria are met:

-(a) The patient must have a diagnosis for which the trigger-point injection is an appropriate treatment; and
+(a) The patient has a diagnosis for which the trigger-point injection is an appropriate treatment; and

-(b) The following information must be documented in the patient's medical record:
+(b) The following information is documented in the patient's medical record:

 (i) A proper evaluation including a patient history and physical examination leading to diagnosis of the trigger point;